harsha-bulusu/prototypes/database-sharding/planner/day-01.md

         2. Route inserts based on first letter of username.
         3. This simulates manual sharding logic.

+    💡 Can be implemented using SQLLite Database.
+No setup required.
+Explore for more information

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### 🤔 Thought Exercise